aws/eks-anywhere/docs/content/en/docs/getting-started/optional/registrymirror.md

 cilium-chart
 ```

-For example, if a registry is available at `private-registry.local`, then the following projects will have to be created:
+For example, if a registry is available at `private-registry.local`, then the following projects must be created.

 ```
 https://private-registry.local/bottlerocket